0xcad/love-languages/search.md

 * let's say again I'm looking for `<<++++>>>`
     * wait, do I start looking for `<` or `+`?
     * what is the actual path? it could look like `<<<< (you and I verb. my nouns verb.) |>>--++++++<(The very lazy dog)>(runs.)|>>> (my nouns verb for your noun).`

+## 2025-01-25
+assume for the sake of algorithm design that the problem of converting a bf sequence into a collection of sentences that perfectly minimizes the number of words, is an O(n^2) problem.

+then observe that I can solve the problem of finding a "good enough" shortest path in anywhere from O(n) to O(n^2); I can just divide the input bf sequence into smaller components of a *constant size*, solve each of those constant size problems in O(c^2) which is a constant, and then string them all together in O(n) time to get a final solution. so if I accept imperfection it's linear, with a constant proportional to how much imperfect I get.

+DONE: added caching on tree notes